djalbat/occam-open-cli/README.md

   - if ∑<sub>k+1</sub>⊃∑<sub>k</sub> then V<sub>k+1</sub>=(M,n+1,0)
   - if ∑<sub>k+1</sub>⊉∑<sub>k</sub> then V<sub>k+1</sub>=(M+1,0,0)

-Intuitively if the signature doesn't change, the patch number is bumped; if the new signature encloses the old, the minor version number is bumped; otherwise the major version number is bumped.
+Intuitively, if the signature doesn't change, the patch number is bumped; if the new signature encloses the old, the minor version number is bumped; otherwise the major version number is bumped.
 This is in line with other versioning systems such as [semver](http://semver.org/).
 It is again worth stressing that the version is not defined by the user nor stored in a project meta file.
-It is calculated according to the above rules whenever new packages are published, in order to avoid mistakes and deliberate oversights (the author in particular being often guilty of this).
+It will be calculated according to the above rules whenever new packages are published, in order to avoid mistakes and deliberate oversights (the author in particular being often guilty of this).

-Because of the above, patch numbers are irrelevant.
 Given V=(M,m,.) and V'=(M',m',.), a partial ordering ⩽ can be defined by the following rule:

 * if V⩽V' then either M&lt;M' or M=M' and m⩽m'

-Note that for the moment there is no concept of a signature, see below, thus only patch numbers are bumped with each new release.
+Note that for the moment there is no concept of a signature, see below, thus only patch numbers are ever bumped with each new release.

 ### Signatures

-Roughly speaking the signature of a package would be the union of the signatures of all the rules, axioms, definitions, theorems, etc that it contains.
+Roughly speaking, the signature of a package would be the union of the signatures of all the rules, axioms, definitions, theorems, etc that it contains.
 The signature of any of these elements would completely characterise it from the outside.
-Inuitively two rules, say, if they shared identical premises and conclusion, regardless of the details of their proofs, would have the same signature.
+If two rules shared identical premises and conclusion, for example, regardless of the details of their proofs, they would have the same signature.
 A precise definition is less than straightforward because grammars play a role in exactly how statements, which make up premises and conclusions, can be considered to be the same.
 Changing an element's label would also change its signature.

 ## Resources